hazemelraffiee/interactive-story/README.md

 ```
 5. Open a Pull Request

-## Automatic Deployment 🚀

-This project uses GitHub Actions for continuous deployment.
-Every push to the main branch automatically triggers a build and deployment to GitHub Pages.

-The deployment workflow can be found in `.github/workflows/deploy.yml`.

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.